 DO keep it fresh

-Social media is an extension of your brand and it is vital that this gets a refresh as often as the rest of your brand does.
+As social media blogger Sammie White from Three Chords rightly says, social media is an extension of your brand and it is vital that this gets a refresh as often as the rest of your brand does.
 Every so often don't be afraid to reboot your media presence and start afresh.
 Keeping it fun will have a big impact on engagement.
 If you are short on time then a quick story showing your day-to-day activities would work great.
 Something simple like a clip in the studio, a snap of your songwriting material, heading to a coffee shop or hanging on the beach would look fantastic until you are able to post your next artfully arranged post.

 Another top tip is to keep it short, Twitter has a character limit of 280, which allows for brevity, snappy tweets and to the point messages.
 However Facebook and Instagram don’t.
 They may allow for more detail but it doesn’t mean you have to give ALL the detail.
 Pick out the most important parts and make them punchy.
 This will keep followers engaged.

 DO spend a little cash on marketing yourself

 Social media platforms offer artists a good, free marketing tool but don’t be afraid to spend a little money to give yourself that extra boost.
 You can pay to boost posts on Facebook and Instagram so that they are seen by your targeted audience.
 You might consider hiring a photographer to take press shots which can be used in your next PR campaign.
 Invest in your hard work, even if you don’t have much right now.
 It will pay off!